LuigiLopezIglesias/Upload_client_results/README.md

 ### Step 1

-In this step the write Fastq of Wineseq are storage in good repository in S3 (YEAR1231) and inf the right file is a repetition (SAMPLE-2, SAMPLE-3, ...) this name will be change good consistent name (SAMPLE)
+In this step the right and finished samples, Fastq of Wineseq are storage in good repository in S3 (*YEAR1231*) and if the right file is a repetition (*SAMPLE-2*, *SAMPLE-3*, ...) this name will be change good to consistent name (*SAMPLE*)

 ### Step 2

 In this case 3 process will be make at the same time:

-1. Upload right fastq of Biomemaker samples to client FTP folder with right name
+1. Upload right and finished fastq of Biomemaker samples to client FTP folder with right name

-2. Upload right fastq of Biomemaker samples to S3 good repository
+2. Upload right and finished fastq of Biomemaker samples to S3 good repository

-3. Upload Excel file of abundances with results in percentaje
+3. Upload Excel file of abundances with results in percentaje in client FTP folder

 ### Step 3